lexdrel/.github/profile/README.md

 # Lexdrel

-Lexdrel is an U.S.-based software company located in Miami FL that delivers cloud-native solutions tailored to each client's unique needs.
-We specialize in custom software development, infrastructure configuration, intelligent automation, and strategic talent augmentation.
+Lexdrel is an U.S.-based software company located in Miami FL focused on delivering cloud-native solutions based on each client's unique needs.
+We specialize in custom software development, infrastructure configuration, intelligent automation and strategic talent augmentation.

 ## 🚀 What We Do

 ### 🧩 Custom Software Solutions
 We design and build scalable, modular applications that align precisely with your business goals.
-Every solution is crafted from scratch and deployed in the cloud—ensuring flexibility, security, and long-term maintainability.
+Every solution is crafted from scratch depending on your needs and deployed in the cloud—ensuring flexibility, security, and long-term maintainability.

 **Why it matters:**
 - No generic platforms—your software fits your workflow
-- Cloud-native from day one
+- Cloud-native from day zero
 - Built to evolve with your business

 ### ☁️ Cloud Services & Infrastructure